 This part of our anatomy is extremely complex—each foot has 26 bones, 33 joints, more than 150 ligaments, and an intricate network of muscles, nerves and blood vessels.
 That’s why it takes specialized expertise to diagnose and treat the conditions that can affect it.

 And that’s exactly what Spectrum Orthopaedics offers.

-We have a team of orthopaedic surgeons and certified physical therapists with extensive experience in foot and ankle care.
-So you and your family have access to both surgical and non-surgical treatments to help relieve painful foot disorders—and can get you back on your feet as quickly and safely as possible.
+We have a team of orthopaedic providers and certified physical therapists with extensive experience in foot and ankle care.
+So you and your family have access to both surgical and non-surgical treatments to help relieve painful foot and ankle disorders—and can get you back on your feet as quickly and safely as possible.

 The foot and ankle conditions we see

 Our foot and ankle specialists care for the full range of foot and ankle issues, from the routine to the complex, including:

 - Flat feet

 - Tarsal tunnel syndrome

 Our team provides comprehensive services to diagnose and treat foot and ankle disorders.
 These services include: